 Omega-3: Prepare your body for the Third Trimester by increasing your levels of Omega-3.
 One-third of baby’s brain will be made of Omega-3 and if you aren’t consuming enough, baby will take from your stores and leave you depleted.

-• Find it in Supplements: Look for at least 300mg DHA + 150mg EPA.
+- Find it in Supplements: Look for at least 300mg DHA + 150mg EPA.
 Ensure that you select a high quality Omega-3 supplement.
-Needed’s Omega-3 powder is sustainably sourced and optimally formulated for mama and a mama-to-be.
+Needed’s Omega-3 powder is sustainably sourced and optimally formulated for mom and a mom-to-be.

 Protein, especially Collagen: Protein is helpful for stabilizing your blood sugar - helping you pass that 24 week glucose screening - and for getting your pelvic floor and skin ready for the Third Trimester.

-• Find it in Supplements: Supplementing with high quality probiotics during pregnancy is important to get enough of certain targeted strains like Lactobacillus rhamnosus, Lactobacillus reuteri, and Bifidobacterium longum, among others.
-Our Pre/Probiotic capsules were specifically designed for the unique needs of mama and baby before, during, and after pregnancy.
+- Find it in Supplements: Supplementing with high quality probiotics during pregnancy is important to get enough of certain targeted strains like Lactobacillus rhamnosus, Lactobacillus reuteri, and Bifidobacterium longum, among others.
+Our Pre/Probiotic capsules were specifically designed for the unique needs of mothers and babies before, during, and after pregnancy.

 Third Trimester